-Hollywood celebrities open wallets to Buttigieg’s campaign
+Hollywood stars open wallets to Buttigieg’s 2020 campaign

 “We’re very interested in Pete.
 People are drawn to civility and intelligence in this moment more than ever before,” said Michael S. Smith, a designer and major Democratic donor who has cut checks to several 2020 candidates and hosted a fundraiser for former Vice President Joe Biden that raised over $750,000.

 It’s unclear whether Buttigieg’s early popularity in Hollywood is sustainable for a campaign that’s still in its early stages.
-Many entertainment industry heavies who have given to Buttigieg are keeping their options open and have also given to others in the race.
+Many entertainment industry heavyweights who have given to Buttigieg are keeping their options open and have also given to others in the race.

 Smith and his husband, James Costos, the former ambassador to Spain, both gave to Buttigieg.
-But they are also among the co-hosts of another Biden fundraiser in Los Angeles on Thursday at the home of Sony’s Motion Picture Chairman Tom Rothman.
+They are also among the co-hosts of another Biden fundraiser in Los Angeles on Thursday at the home of Sony’s Motion Picture Chairman Tom Rothman.
 The event also has drawn super-agent Bryan Lourd, Warner Bros.
-Chairman Toby Emmerich, and former Sony chair Amy Pascal.
+Chairman Toby Emmerich and former Sony chair Amy Pascal.

-Buttigieg was supposed to have a massive LGBT fundraiser last month that included Lourd, showrunner Ryan Murphy and Billy Eichner, among others.
-But it was cancelled — and has yet to be rescheduled — so that so Buttigieg could deal with unrest at home after a white South Bend police officer shot and killed a black man who police say was armed with a knife.
+Buttigieg was supposed to have a massive LGBT fundraiser last month that included Lourd, showrunner Ryan Murphy and actor Billy Eichner, among others.
+But it was canceled — and has yet to be rescheduled — so that Buttigieg could deal with unrest at home after a white South Bend police officer shot and killed a black man who police say was armed with a knife.

 Still, when it comes to the sizzle of celebs, Buttigieg appears to be surpassing his rivals.

-During the second fundraising quarter, Buttigieg kept up an aggressive fundraising schedule, often hitting multiple events in one day, including one held by Gwyneth Paltrow, who gave him $2,800.
+During the second fundraising quarter, Buttigieg kept up an aggressive fundraising schedule, often hitting multiple events in one day, including one held by actress Gwyneth Paltrow, who gave him $2,800.

 He also collected money from Star Trek actor George Takei ($1,250); DreamWorks co-founder Jeffrey Katzenberg and his wife, Marilyn ($5,600); Full House star John Stamos ($1,000); actress and singer Barbra Streisand ($1,000); and comedian and writer Larry David ($2,800).

-He was also given $5,600 by Playboy heir Cooper Hefner and collected $250 from Jennifer Aniston, records show.
+He was also given $5,600 by Playboy heir Cooper Hefner and collected $250 from actress Jennifer Aniston, records show.

-Other presidential contenders have drawn celebs of their own, too.
+Other presidential contenders have drawn celebs of their own.

-New Jersey Sen. Cory Booker collected $732 from his girlfriend, the actress Rosario Dawson, $500 from Alicia Silverstone and $2,800 from Ben Affleck.
+New Jersey Sen. Cory Booker collected $732 from his girlfriend, the actress Rosario Dawson, $500 from actress Alicia Silverstone and $2,800 from actor Ben Affleck.

-Actress Jane Fonda gave $1,000 a piece to Warren, Washington Gov. Jay Inslee and Montana Gov. Steve Bullock, who she co-hosted a fundraiser for.
+Actress Jane Fonda gave $1,000 apiece to Warren, Washington Gov. Jay Inslee and Montana Gov. Steve Bullock, for whom she co-hosted a fundraiser.
 Fonda gave $2,000 to Minnesota Sen. Amy Klobuchar, records show.

 Inslee also collected $5,600 from Pearl Jam guitarist Stone Gossard.